-I'm Peter Ballett and I have recently completed a PhD in Particle Physics at Durham University.
+I'm Peter Ballett and I work as a postdoctoral researcher in Particle Physics at Durham University.
 I completed my PhD at Durham in 2013; my supervisor during this project was Prof. S. Pascoli.

 Discrete Family Symmetries

 I am currently researching the potential of the next-generation of oscillation experiments for the study of models with discrete leptonic family symmetries.
 Models of this type have been very successful at producing phenomenologically viable mixing patterns but, as our knowledge of the PMNS matrix increases, will soon be subject to considerable experimental constraints.
 Understanding which parameter correlations can be associated with different theoretical constructions and how well different proposed facilities can observe such signatures allows us to assess the viablility of specific BSM ideas.
 This work also represents a concrete application of precision in neutrino flavour physics.